JimHotchkiss/sinatra-app-hikers-project/NOTES.md

 ~ First migration was successful.
 Review/lookup w/in Gemfile difference between 'Development' and 'Production'
   * These are dependencies.
 Meaning, if you are building (Development), using a particular database gem, like sqlite3, but when you're producing (Production), you may be using a different database gem, Posgres.
 You can break it up, so when you bundle install, bundler knows what to install for which phase.
 ~ Before breaking for lunch, make your first show action, get '/' do, to render the index.erb page.
+~ After a long day of wrestling with github and my local environment, I think, after some help with a Learn coach, have things straightened out.
+We'll see!
+~ So, outline the functionality of the app, draw out the relationships, and begin to build the controller actions.